Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

-The problem of transforming offline problems to online learning algorithm is studied by \cite{kalai2005efficient} and \cite{dudik2017oracle} when the learner can solve the offline problem efficiently.
+{Our goal here is to conduct \emph{offline-to-online transformations}; that is, to design online learning algorithms whose performance (over time) is as good as the performance of their corresponding offline approximation algorithm.} The problem of offline-to-online transformation is studied by \cite{kalai2005efficient} and \cite{dudik2017oracle} when the learner can solve the offline problem efficiently.
 However, the approaches in these works fail when the learner only has access to an approximate solutions to the offline problem.
-This drawback is alleviated by \cite{kakade2009playing} who study the offline to online transformation when (i) the offline problem is NP-hard but amenable to approximation, and (ii) the reward function is linear in the learner's action.
-While the proposed approach in \cite{kakade2009playing} provides a general purpose offline-to-online blackbox reduction, it crucially uses the linearity of the reward function.
-As a result, it cannot be applied to our settings with nonlinear reward functions.
-We highlight that as shown by \cite{hazan2016computational}, for a general offline problem, there may not exist an efficient offline-to-online transformation, justifying our assumption on the type of approximation algorithms we study.
+This drawback is alleviated by \cite{kakade2009playing} who study the offline-to-online transformation when (i) the offline problem is NP-hard but amenable to approximation, and (ii) the reward function is linear in the learner's action. \cite{kakade2009playing} crucially uses the linearity of the reward function (see also \cite{garber2021efficient, hazan2018online}), and hence, their approach cannot be applied to our settings with nonlinear reward functions.
+We highlight that as shown by \cite{hazan2016computational}, for a general offline problem, there may not exist an efficient offline-to-online transformation, justifying our assumption on the type of approximation algorithms.

 We now summarize our main contributions.